rvm97/portfolio-projects/ar-aging/README.md

 ## Author Notes

-Built in collaboration with an advanced Power BI user.
 Improves on static accounting system outputs with full interactivity and flexibility.